Meet Our Team

 Dr. Cindy Culpepper Practice Owner, Veterinarian

 Dr. Culpepper received her Bachelor of Science degree from the University of South Carolina in 2002, and graduated from the College of Veterinary Medicine at Mississippi State University in 2006.
 Immediately after graduation she spent some time working at Bienville Animal Medical Center, a multi-veterinarian practice in Ocean Springs, MS. Dr. Culpepper is a native of Dunedin, and she returned to Florida to practice veterinary medicine in 2010.
 After being an associate veterinarian at the Animal and Bird Hospital in Clearwater for eight years, she decided to open her own practice.
 In September 2018, Paws and Claws Animal Medical Center, a “mom and pop”-style practice, was born.

-Dr. Culpepper enjoys the challenges of general practice, diagnostic imaging, soft tissue surgery, and internal medicine.
+Dr. Culpepper enjoys the challenges of general practice, imaging, soft tissue surgeries, and internal medicine.
 She also enjoys the relationships she shares with her many wonderful patients and their human family members.
 Dr. Culpepper and her husband Jonathan have two daughters and many furry family members too, including two dogs, Izzy Belle and Ella Mae; two cats, Tonks and Willy; four guinea pigs, and fish!

 Dr. Culpepper is a member of the Dunedin Chamber of Commerce, the Dunedin Downtown Merchants Association (DDMA), the Florida Veterinary Medical Association (FVMA), and Pinellas County Veterinary Medical Association (PCVMA).